what is ClimateActionWR?

 - JUAN SOTÈS, LOCAL POLICY RESEARCHER

-- MARTIN ESPINA, LOCAL POLICY RESEARCHER
+- MATTHEW KLASSEN, LOCAL POLICY RESEARCHER

-- VALERIE CHONG, SOCIAL MEDIA COORDINATOR
+- VALRIE CHONG, SOCIAL MEDIA COORDINATOR

 Tabot has a Bachelor and a Master degree in Civil Engineering from Carleton University.
 Among many of his achievements at the Region of Waterloo, he is currently working updating the Transportation Master Plan.
 He is also experienced working on a variety of transportation projects, carrying out traffic impact studies, developing travel demand forecasts, performing traffic operations and analysis, and carrying out corridor planning studies.
 He is a member of the Professional Engineers of Ontario (PEO) and also a member of the Canadian Institute of Transportation Engineers.